Decorating Country Home

 • 1 cup cooking sherry

 In large nonstick skillet sprayed with cooking spray, saute mushrooms and garlic for 4 minutes.
-Add sherry and cook until liquid is reduced.
-Stir frequently, set aside and keep warm.
-Broil tenderloin steaks for 5 minutes on each side.

 Arrange on platter and pour heated sherried mushroom sauce over steaks.